salesforce/omakase/deployment.md

 2. tag the version number in git, and push the new tag
     1. > git tag -a vx.x.x (e.g., v0.6.0)
     2. > git push --tags <repo>
-3. the jars must be deploy to **three** repositories:
+3. the jars must be deploy to **two** repositories:
-    1. Internal aura maven repo
-    2. External aura maven repo
+    1. External aura maven repo
-    3. Internal sfdc maven repo
+    2. Internal sfdc maven repo
 4. simplest way to do this is `omakase --deploy`
 5. check in jars to p4
     1. run `blt --build update-repository-filter`